ozcodex/meye/README.md

 - allow tho create armors and shields
 - easy to maintain materials
 - more materials!!
+- item code, generate and recover
+- export card as image

 ## To do

-item code, generate and recover export card explosives common objects item generator graphical interface
+explosives
+common objects
+item generator
+graphical interface

 v2:
-mystical effects
+effects of interpretation with code mystical effects with code

 v3:
 rarity calculator